jayanthitejith/github-actions/README.md

 # GitHub-Actions

-## Repo of my github-actions practice
+## Repo of my CI practice using github-actions